labring/sealos/controllers/infra/README.md

 make manifests
 ```

+### Infra AMI configmap
+Expose the virtual machine image id to all users，read-only.

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)